-- Engine OFF/RUN switch off. - Ignition switch off. - 3.
-Discharged battery or loose or corroded connections (solenoid chatters). - Clutch lever not squeezed against handlebar or transmission not in neutral. - 5.
-Jiffy stand not in retracted position (for models equipped with jiffy stand interlock).
+- Engine OFF/RUN switch in OFF position.

+- Ignition switch not in IGNITION position.

+- 3. Discharged battery or loose or corroded connections (solenoid chatters).

+- 4. Clutch lever not squeezed against handlebar and front or rear brake applied or transmission not in neutral.

+- 5. Main fuse not in place.